-For the Doodle apps to connect to our servers and retrieve children’s work programs, like any other application it needs to be allowed through the school network firewall.
+For the Doodle apps to connect to our servers and retrieve children’s work programmes, like any other application it needs to be allowed through the school network firewall.
 In addition, it will also need to be allowed through the PC's Windows Firewall, and possibly even another installed firewall such as AVG, McAfee, Norton etc.

 It’s extremely rare for us to have a server issue: we have two load-balanced servers, based in the UK.
 If there’s an issue on one, traffic is instantly diverted to the other to ensure there’s no service interruption.
 If you are having connectivity issues, it’s much more likely to be a network/firewall issue.